YashsviG/Team18/README.md

 # Team18

-MeDrone: Providing Emergency Healthcare facilities using Drone!
+MEDrone: Providing Emergency Healthcare facilities using Drone!
-Click over the button and the drone will be sent to your location with the emergency kit to help you!
+Click over a button and the drone will be sent to your location with the emergency kit to help you!

 Sprint1: